-When you consider all of the things you love about being a homeowner, problems with your sewer line likely don’t make the list.
+When you consider all of the things you love about being a homeowner in the city of Portland, problems with your sewer line likely don’t make the list.
 That’s why at Alpha Environmental, we make it easy to diagnose your sewer problems and provide the information you need to make the best decisions about how to handle them.

 Our sewer camera inspections come with a full-color video of your sewer scope, a report on the condition of your sewer line and recommendations for sewer repair and maintenance.